ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 lists the information that should be provided by the developer of any backward incompatible change.
 Make sure to also list any deprecations that the release may include, as well as a brief description on how to upgrade a deprecated feature.
-Review the results, and if anything needs changing, change it on GitHub and re-run the script until the changelog looks acceptable.
-Copy the result to the file ``doc/changelog.rst``.

 Make a pull request and get it merged into ``main``.
 If updated after release branch is created, cherry pick it into the release branch.